MQCybersec/mqcybersec-website/src/content/writeups/24-downunder-samiam.md

 > Original Writeup on [seall.dev](https://seall.dev/posts/downunderctf2024#samiam)

-We are given a `sam.bak` and a `system.bak` which are backups of the registry hives, we can use Impackets `secretsdump.py` to extract the passwords.
+We are given a `sam.bak` and a `system.bak` which are backups of the registry hives, we can use impacket's `secretsdump.py` to extract the passwords.

 ```bash
 $ python3 /usr/bin/secretsdump.py -sam sam.bak -system system.bak LOCAL